 How to measure feedback or performance

-Measuring performance of a chatbot can be challenging.
-When is a bot succesful?
-Is your virtual assistance succesful when there is no handover to a human?
-Or did your end user dropped out because it performed poor.
+Measuring the performance of a chatbot can be challenging.
+When is a bot successful?
+Is your virtual assistance successful when there is no handover to a human?
+Or did your end-user dropped out because it performed poorly?

 In this article we will show you how to create a simple example of feedback flow within Flow.ai.

 We start the Feedback Flow with an event.
 After answering an FAQ we instruct the bot to continue with the Feedback Event by dragging and dropping the Event Reply into the FAQ flow.

 The Feedback Flow will be triggered and the timer is used to delay a reply by the bot.
 We continue with a follow up “Was I able to help?”.
 You can add Quick Replies to improve CX if supported by your channel.
 From here we’ve got two options: